quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part20_Determining_Whe.md

 ---

 #### Divisibility of Contracts and Entire Agreements
 Background context explaining the concept.
 In this scenario, you have a contract that is essentially 14 mini-contracts to provide tutoring for $30/week.
-You performed two of those mini-contracts, so you argue she owes you $60.
+You performed two of those mini-contracts, so you argue she owes you$60.
 However, your tutee would likely claim that each week's tutoring and payment are not necessarily equivalent and the contract was entire rather than divisible.
 This means if one part is breached, the entire agreement is at risk.
 :p What argument might your tutee make regarding the divisibility of the contracts?
 ??x
 The argument is based on the premise that some weeks may be more demanding, while others could be less so.
 Therefore, each week's tutoring and payment are not necessarily equivalent in value or effort.
 This suggests a whole contract (entire agreement) rather than multiple divisible parts.